geoff-project/coi-utils/docs/guide/lsa_utils.rst

 The `super` call in the highlighted line deserves special attention: It calls the base implementation of the method, which will automatically forward the call to the previous hook.
-This ensures that you can always fall back to the default behavior.
+This ensures that you can always fall back to the default behavior, if necessary.

-Becase the default behavior of the hook methods is to forward all calls to the previous hook, you only need to implement the methods that you're interested in.
+Because the default behavior of the hook methods is to forward all calls to the previous hook, you only need to implement the methods that you're interested in.